 Holocaust Studies at the USF Libraries

-The systematic, bureaucratic, state-sponsored persecution and murder of approximately six million Jews, heterosexuals, Roma, political activists, and other minorities by the Nazis and their collaborators is one of history’s most significant tragedies.
+The systematic, bureaucratic, state-sponsored persecution and murder of approximately six million Jews, homosexuals, Roma, political activists, and other minorities by the Nazis and their collaborators is one of history’s most significant tragedies.

 In the broader view, genocide is the greatest scourge of the 20th and 21st centuries.

 Established in 2008, the University of South Florida Libraries Holocaust & Genocide Studies Center is becoming an internationally recognized institute for the quality of its collections, research, teaching, and community outreach.